 It’s a reminder that breaking down those big goals into bite-size pieces can pave the way for success.

-Thomas Edison is famously said to have failed 1,000 times before inventing the light bulb.
+Thomas Edison is famously reported to have failed 1,000 times before inventing the light bulb.

 Abraham Lincoln endured a string of political failures prior to reaching the presidency.
 Before he became a best-selling novelist, Stephen King was rejected by publishers time after time.

 Successful people don’t pack up their toys and head home the first time something doesn’t go their way.
 Instead, they keep plugging along, and that persistence helps them find success eventually.

 rSnapshotPhotos / Shutterstock.com

 For successful people, learning doesn’t end with their formal education.
 Most understand they don’t possess all the secrets to the universe and strive to become lifelong learners.

 Albert Einstein reportedly said, “It is not that I’m so smart.
 But I stay with the questions much longer.”

 Assuming Einstein actually did say that, he might have been a little too modest about his intellectual abilities.
 However, he makes a good point about success.